In Depth Baby Product Reviews Led by a Pediatrician

 Handle and Canopy

-The handle is pretty basic and has a flat design that is not very ergonomic for grabbing or holding.
-It gets more narrow at the handle.
-The canopy is larger than average and opens halfway, with the potential for greater coverage if you unzip it.
+The handle is pretty basic and has a flat design that is not ergonomic for grabbing or holding.
+It gets narrower at the handle.
+The canopy is larger than average, with the potential for greater coverage if you unzip it.
 The fabric is thinner than most, but the canopy stays in the three planned positions.
 It has sun protection of UPF 50+.
 There are side vents for airflow, and some light still gets past the main canopy.

 Shell